dumians/oci-azure-devops-tools/tests/endToEndTests/README.md

 ## Variables You Might Have to Set

--   `BucketName` - Tasks that access S3 buckets require the variable `bucketName` to be set.
+-   `BucketName` - Tasks that access BlockStorage buckets require the variable `bucketName` to be set.
 This should be set globally, as none of the tasks stomp on each other.
 -   `queueUrl` - Tasks that access SQS need a valid queue url
 -   `topicArn` - Tasks that access SQS and SNS need a valid topic Arn
 -   `tempDirectory` - OCIshellscript uses this variable to write a shell script to